Binary Supermassive Black Holes Orbiting Dark Matter Solitons: From the Dual AGN in UGC4211 to NanoHertz Gravitational Waves: Introduction

-This newly resolved SMBH binary in UGC4211 raises possible new implications for the ingredients required in calculating the nHz SGWB.
+This newly resolved SMBH binary in UGC4211~\cite{Koss:2023bvr} raises possible new implications for the ingredients required in calculating the nHz SGWB.
 As mentioned above, there is the possibility of substantial unseen mass responsible for the orbiting gas and stars in this binary.
 This observation motivates us to examine the potential role of ``Wave'' Dark Matter (WDM)~\cite{Hu:2000ke, Hui:2016ltb} (for a review, see~\cite{Hui:2021tkt, Ferreira:2020fam, Niemeyer:2019aqm}), one of the most important classes of DM candidates, in the formation and evolution of SMBH binaries.
-In this context, the unseen mass in UGC4211 could be naturally explained as a WDM soliton, a standing wave of ultralight bosons such as axions~\cite{Schive:2014dra}, formed from galaxy merger and hence enclosed by this binary.
+In this context, the unseen mass in UGC4211 could be naturally explained as a WDM soliton, a standing wave of ultralight bosons such as axions or axion-like particles~\cite{Schive:2014dra}, formed from galaxy merger and hence enclosed by this binary.

-UGC4211 could represent the format of the cosmological population of GW-driven SMBH binaries.
-The predicted spectrum of SGWB from the inspiraling of binary SMBHs then can be modified, due to the extra gravitational contributions from solitons.
-The PTA experiments are thus able to provide insights into the physical properties of WDM solitons, including the boson mass and interaction coupling which determine the soliton profile.
+The UGC4211 case could be generalized to a cosmological population of SMBH binaries.
+The standard energy spectrum of SGWB from the inspiraling of binary SMBHs then gets modified, due to orbital effects of the central soliton on the binaries, yielding a potential enhancement at the spectrum low-frequency end as a smoking-gun signature.
+The PTA experiments are thus able to provide insights into the WDM properties such as mass and coupling which have determined the soliton profile.

-In this Letter, we first model the dual AGN in UGC4211 as binary SMBHs orbiting a WDM soliton, where the soliton as an extra source for gravitational potential yields a shift to their angular velocity.
-We then calculate the modified SGWB spectrum from the inspralling SMBH binaries, and finally discuss the possibility of testing this model and constraining the WDM theory by using the UGC4211 observational dataset and the recently released NANOGrav dataset~\cite{NANOGrav:2023gor}.
+In this Letter, we first model the dual AGN in UGC4211 as binary SMBHs orbiting a WDM soliton.
+The soliton as an extra gravitational source yields a shift to the AGN angular velocity.
+We then calculate the modified SGWB spectrum from such inspralling SMBH binaries, with the local environmental effects combined, and fit it to the recently released NANOGrav~\cite{NANOGrav:2023gor} and EPTA~\cite{EPTA:2023fyk} datasets.
+Finally we analyze the constraints on the WDM theory by incorporating additionally the UGC4211 dataset and also the existing constraints from dwarf galaxies~\cite{Pozo:2023zmx}.